Watch Out for a Mistake on Green Card

 However, in 2021, USCIS was told to go back to issuing a RFE or NOID should there be missing or incorrect information on the application.

-Avoid Making Mistakes on a Green Card Application
+Avoid a Mistake on Green Card

 Don’t feel like you have to file your green card application on your own.
 At Murray Osorio PLLC we are here to help you through the immigration process.
 Our diverse and experienced team helps individuals across the nation and we’re here for you too.
 Reach out to our team today at (800) 929-7142.